slaclab/trace/docs/tools/data_insight.md

 ### Overview
 The Data Insight Tool (DIT) lets you inspect and export all data for a single curve on the current plot within the plot's time range.
 It aggregates both live samples already shown on the plot and archived samples fetched from the Archiver Appliance for the same time window.

-The tool is implemented in `trace/widgets/data_insight_tool.py` and appears as a separate window attached to a `PyDMArchiverTimePlot`.

 ### What you can do
 - **View data**: See a combined table of timestamps, values, severities, and whether each row came from Live or Archive.
 - **Inspect metadata**: See the curve's unit and description (fetched from `<PV>.EGU` and `<PV>.DESC`).